GonzaloLopezGonzalez/ZIP/README.md

 # README.MD
-This class compress and uncompress files
+This class compress and uncompress folders and files.

 ## Installation
-Download from github into the corresponding folder
+Download from github into the corresponding folder.